Grebbestad Bryggeri

 Grebbestad Bryggeri is a brewery in the town Grebbestad on the Swedish west coast.
 It is a relatively small and local brewery producing their products mainly for the use of the local county Bohuslän.
-Their main production are in two lager beers called Koster and Granit, but other brews occur as well.
+Their main products are two lager beers called Koster and Granit, but other brews occur as well.

-Beers, the Grebbestad brand
+Products

-Koster is a lager beer with 3,5% alcohol and is available for purchase mostly in local supermarkets.
+Koster is a lager beer with 3.5% alcohol and is available for purchase mostly in local supermarkets.
 The name comes from the local islands of Koster.